jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/karaf-cli.md

      * KARAF_DEBUG: if 'true', enable the debug mode (default is null).
 If debug mode is enabled, Karaf starts a JDWP socket on port 5005.
 You can plug your IDE to define breakpoints, and run step by step.

 You can define these environment variables in the `bin/setenv` Linux script (`binsetenv.bat` on Windows).
-For instance, to set the minimum and maximum memory size for the JVM, you can define the following values: a.
+For instance, to set the minimum and maximum memory size for the JVM, you can define the following values:
+a.
 On Linux: **Content of bin/setenv**

      export JAVA_MIN_MEM=256M
      export JAVA_MAX_MEM=1024M

 b.
-On Windows:** rem Content of binsetenv.bat**
+On Windows: **Content of binsetenv.bat**

      set JAVA_MIN_MEM=256M
      set JAVA_MAX_MEM=1024M